BahamasTravel Guide

 The tropical climate here can be divided into two main seasons: hot and wet (May to November) and warm and dry (December to April).
 During the dry season you’ll be able to avoid the rain and high humidity, so aim to visit between December and April.
 The temperatures average around 26-28°C (79-82°F) but keep in mind, this is peak season, with hotel rates at their highest.
 A heads up: American students arrive in their droves throughout February and March to celebrate spring break.

-Although the wet season is hotter, with the thermometer reaching the low 30s°C (86+°F), vacation deals are easy to find, and bad weather rarely spoils an entire day.
+Although the wet season is hotter, with the thermometer reaching the low 30s°C (86+°F), holiday deals are easy to find, and bad weather rarely spoils an entire day.
 Hurricane season runs from June to November, with storms commonly occurring from August to October.
 Arguably, the best time to travel in the Bahamas is late April when you can avoid high season rates while benefiting from decent weather conditions.

 Now that you have an idea of the best time to travel in the Bahamas, let’s get your flights booked!